logo

 • The foreign banking supervisory informs the MFSA that it is satisfied with respect to the prudent management and overall financial soundness of the applicant; and

-• The MFSA is satisfied as to the nature and scope of the supervision exercised by that country's relative Authority.
+• The MFSA is satisfied as to the nature and scope of the supervision exercised by that country's relative authority.

 The MFSA will examine the planned business of the proposed Malta branch, its internal controls, accounting and other records and personnel and management arrangements.
 If there are any concerns, the MFSA will discuss them with the applicant and where necessary recourse is made to the foreign competent authority.
 The MFSA may also require information regarding directors, controllers and managers of the overseas institutions operating through branches in Malta, even though these may be less detailed than that required from institutions registered in Malta.